surveysolutions/docs/content/headquarters/reporting/report-survey-statistics/index.md

 as a condition question.
 Then the report may be filtered by categories of this question.
 For example, the tabulation of occupation may be reported separately for male and for female workers.
-If a two-way tabulation is of interest, it can be produced by checking the "pivot table"ù checkbox.
+If a two-way tabulation is of interest, it can be produced by checking the `Pivot table` checkbox.
 In this case the second question selected for conditioning will be used as a second dimension of the two-way tabulation.
 The selection of teams or interviewers is ignored in this case.
 Totals by rows and columns are included.